When we are seeking more balance and answers in life, we may call upon the animal spirit guides as the Ancestors once did.

 They are resourceful, however, and have an eye for beauty, and so they are capable of making something beautiful out of something simple.
 Deer people often have a short attention span, as well as a tendency to interrupt conversations because their minds are always racing, a part of the conversation might set their thoughts off on a tangent, and then they will want to express those thoughts immediately, thereby not allowing the person who was speaking to finish what they were saying.

-However, they are also intuitive and sensitive and are usually compassionate and understanding towards others.
+However, they are also intuitive and sensitive and are usually compassionate and understanding of others.
 Deer people often have an uncontrollable wild side to them which can sometimes make it difficult for others to understand them and for them to even understand themselves.
 With all of their fast-moving and occasional wildness, Deer people are often unorganized and easily lose track of time.

 Woodpecker: To Native Americans, the rhythmic pecking of the woodpecker reminded them of the sound of the shaman’s drum.
 The people who have Woodpecker as a totem also tend to be musically inclined.
-The Natives saw that the woodpecker not only did its pecking out of necessity in the search for food but that they also pecked for the sheer joy of it.
+The Natives say that the woodpecker not only did its pecking out of necessity in the search for food but that they also pecked for the sheer joy of it.
 Woodpecker, then, as a totem can teach people how to feel and express joy.

 Woodpeckers take great care in building their nest and raising their young, and so too do those with this totem.
 Woodpecker people find their greatest joy in building a comfortable, harmonious, and happy home for themselves and their children.
 They are usually excellent parents, and sometimes have difficulty with letting go of their children when it is time for them to leave the nest.